-At first it doesn't look like there's much else you can do, but that's only because Odoo hides most of its e-commerce power in the Settings dialog, and turns it off by default.
-Users who think to look there will find some very worthwhile tools, including the ability to create product variants (colour, size), support customer wishlists, sell digital as well as physical content, configure tax and shipping rules, and more.
+At first it doesn't look like there's much else you can do, but that's only because Odoo hides most of its ecommerce power in the Settings dialog, and turns it off by default.
+Users who think to look there will find some very worthwhile tools, including the ability to create product variants (colour, size, etc), support customer wishlists, sell digital as well as physical content, configure tax and shipping rules, and more.

-- We've also highlighted the best website builders in this roundup
+- We've featured the best small business website builder